metalsmith/layouts/README.md

 Would pass `{ "cache": false }` to the used jstransformer.

-#### `suppressNoFilesError`

-`@metalsmith/layouts` exits with [an error](#no-files-to-process) if it can’t find any files to process.
-If you’re doing any kind of incremental builds via something like `metalsmith-watch`, this is problematic as you’re likely only rebuilding files that have changed.
-This flag allows you to suppress that error.

-Note that when this option is turned on, if you're logging [debug](#debug) messages, you’ll still see a message denoting when there aren't any files for `@metalsmith/layouts` to process.

-There are several things that might cause you to get a `no files to process` error:

-- Your [pattern](#pattern) does not match any files
-- None of your files pass validation, validation fails for files that:
-  - Have no layout
-  - Have a layout without an extension
-  - Are not utf-8
-  - Have a layout that needs a jstransformer that hasn't been installed

 ### Debug

 To enable debug logs, set the `DEBUG` environment variable to `@metalsmith/layouts`: